 This is perhaps the best way to make sure you don’t waste time on sites that neither help your work nor your well-being.
 A great example is StayFocusd, a Chrome extension that monitors your time spent on a list of sites that you designate.
 You can include news sites, social media, or any other site that you find yourself using when you “need a break.”
 And speaking of…

 Away from the computer.
-Instead of spending a “mental break minute” in front of the computer, take it by going for a short walk or accomplishing some non-screen task.
+Instead of spending a “mental break minute” in front of the computer, take it by meditating, drawing, going for a short walk or accomplishing some non-screen task.
+Drink some water while you’re at it.

 Make sure that at the start of each day, establish a list of things you have to accomplish.
 These should be measurable and should result in a product or other demonstration of goal completion.
 This way you can easily measure your progress.
 Examples include: